Bidirectional Decoding

 EMA Closed-Loop

-Fails to balance reactivity and long-term planning.
+Fails to balance reactivity and long-term plan.

 BID Closed-Loop

-Reactive to the stochasticity and carries out a consistent long-term plan.
+Reactive to stochasticity and consistent with plan.

 Vanilla Open-Loop